tom-clik/coldlight/_docs/userguide/ColdLight_Documents.md

 ## Meta includes

-An attribute `meta` can be added to the included files to exlcude them from the main body text and place their content into a variable.
+An attribute `meta` can be added to the included files to exclude them from the main body text and place their content into a variable.
 The id attribute is required in this case.

 ```
 <div href="testing.md" id="testing" meta="true" />